-Evidence for this task was generally good with many candidates showing some form of updating and more showing evidence of following their plan.
-Fewer candidates submitted an evaluation, i.e. what they did each week, which is good as this evidence relates to task d) rather than task b).
+Evidence for this task was generally good with many students showing some form of updating and more showing evidence of following their plan.
+Fewer students submitted an evaluation, i.e. what they did each week, which is good as this evidence relates to task d) rather than task b).
 In more samples there was evidence of a working document which was good.
-However, there were still a number of candidates who simply stated what was achieved rather than rescheduling the plan, i.e. rescheduling of dates, activities and the adding of additional activities to the original plan as the investigation progresses.
-Some candidates completed a log which did not refer to the plan submitted in task a).
-In some cases candidates completed the plan for task a) in task b) with changes.
-When this approach was taken marks awarded tended to be fewer as candidates focused on the changes and not on a plan with sufficient detail of the aims to maximise the marks achieved in task a).
+However, there were still a number of students who simply stated what was achieved rather than rescheduling the plan, i.e. rescheduling of dates, activities and the adding of additional activities to the original plan as the investigation progresses.
+In some cases students completed the plan for task a) in task b) with changes.
+When this approach was taken marks awarded tended to be fewer as students focused on the changes and not on a plan with sufficient detail of the aims to maximise the marks achieved in task a).